Operation Herkules: Amphibious forces

-The follow-up convoy would be mainly made up of troops from the Italian XVI Corps: the 26th Infantry Division "Assietta" (9,000 men), the 54th Infantry Division "Napoli" (8,900 men), artillery units (3,200 men) and the remainder of the 10th Armoured Regiment (3,800 men).
+A follow-up convoy would be mainly made up of troops from the Italian XVI Corps: the 26th Infantry Division "Assietta" (9,000 men), the 54th Infantry Division "Napoli" (8,900 men), artillery units (3,200 men) and the remainder of the 10th Armoured Regiment (3,800 men).
 The 1st Infantry Division "Superga" (9,200 men) plus a battalion of Blackshirts and 1,000 San Marco Marines were to be in position to land on the smaller island of Gozo in the early hours of the second day.

-Additional armour intended for Herkules included 2.Kompanie/Panzerabteilung z.b.V.66 (zur besonderen Verwendung [for special use]), a German unit partly equipped with captured Russian tanks.
-Ten assorted KV-1 [46 LT] and KV-2 [53 LT] heavy tanks were made available.
-At least ten Italian motozattere (landing craft) were modified with reinforced flooring and internal ramps to carry the Russian vehicles.
+Armoured support for the invasion comprised sixty-four Italian Semovente 47/32 and eight heavier Semovente 75/18 self-propelled guns plus thirty L3 tankettes (comparable in size and armament to the British Bren Gun Carrier).
+Additional armour intended for Herkules included 2.Kompanie/Panzerabteilung z.b.V.66 (zur besonderen Verwendung [for special use]), a German unit commanded by Hans Bethke and partly equipped with captured Russian tanks.
+Ten assorted KV-1 [46 LT] and KV-2 [53 LT] heavy tanks were available.
+At least ten Italian motozattere (landing craft) were modified with reinforced flooring and internal ramps to carry these vehicles.
 Other tanks in the unit included captured Russian T-34 medium tanks, up-armoured German light tanks (five VK 1601s and five VK 1801s) plus twelve German Panzer IVGs armed with 75 mm guns.
 Twenty German Panzer III tanks were also offered for use in the invasion but it is not known what unit these were to be drawn from.
-The plans to use Russian captured tanks was at some point abandoned and the tanks used on Malta were to be Italian.
+Plans to use the captured Russian tanks were at some point abandoned and all armour transported to Malta was to be Italian only.
 Two days were allowed for the amphibious assault and landing of the follow-up convoy, though this was dependent on quickly securing Marsaxlokk Bay to land heavier artillery pieces and a much higher tonnage of supplies.